-In his homily for 1st Sunday of Advent, Year A, Father Hanly asks why we prepare for the coming of our Saviour at Christmas with a reading about the second coming.
+In this beautiful homily for 1st Sunday of Advent, Year A, Father Hanly asks why we prepare for Christmas with a reading about the Second Coming.

 You’d think the proper preparation for Christmas would be an awful lot of happy songs and singing and dancing and preparing for the way of the Lord, and here we get the very end of the Apocalypse, the end of the world.

 And we kind of stop for a minute and think how in God’s name is this the preparation for the coming of the Child, the coming of the Messiah, the coming of the Saviour?

 I don’t know.
 But I can offer a few suggestions.

 One is that knowing the final outcome should keep us aware of how important the path is, getting there.
 If you know what the final outcome is, all the struggle and darkness and failure and all these things that are a part of the human condition, can be understood.
 They can be put in perspective.